 Cat Sneezing: Causes, Diagnosis, and Treatment

 Cats sneeze from time to time.
 It’s a natural reflex that helps to clear irritants from the nasal passages.
-In many cases, an occasional sneeze is nothing to worry about and might just be due to dust, pollen, or a tickle in your cat’s nose.
-However, frequent or persistent sneezing can sometimes signal an underlying health issue, ranging from mild allergies to more serious infections.
+An occasional sneeze is nothing to worry about and might just be due to something tickling or irritating your cat’s nose.

 Allergies